Shanko-26/mesaic/AI_INTEGRATION_STRUCTURE.md

 - Add new methods:
   - `processAIQuery()`: Send queries to the AI engine
   - `executeSignalOperation()`: Execute signal operations via the API
+- Enhanced default messages with categorized examples
+- Improved user guidance for different types of operations
+- Better organization of suggestions into Data Analysis, Signal Processing, and Interactive Analysis categories

 #### 2. `src/services/visualization.ts` (Updates)
 - Update `generatePlotData()` to handle derived signals